Getting to Know Hard Water Terms

-Upgrades and features to consider
+Upgrades and Features to Consider

 Looking to go above and beyond a standard softener?
 These add-ons may be for you.

-Although low maintenance, there are a few easy ways you can make water softeners work more efficiently and last longer.
+- Routine maintenance: Although low maintenance, there are a few easy ways you can make water softeners work more efficiently and last longer.